zenflow/mylocalshop/README.md

 ---

+- useSession can be standalone hook that doesn't need a context, or a withSession HOC
 - facebook auth provider
 - delete sessions from database when `now > created_at + ttl`
 - fix identical files `hasura-support/lib/adminGraphql` & `web/lib/adminGraphql`